tjdrkr2580/richae/README.md

 <br>

-I developed the project using the free version of twelvedata.
+I developed the project using the free version of twelvedata, etc..
-I'll be able to find quite a lot of ETF information, not just the US.
+I'll be able to find quite a lot of Stock information.
 I am currently developing a project.

 Please note that we used the technology stacks next time.